tsancanin/WebShop/README.md

 # WebShopApi
-Implementation  Web Api .NET core, with Repository pattern
+Implementation  Web Api .NET core, with Repository pattern and connection on SQL DB